Stir Fry

 Cooking Mistakes

-• Using low-quality soy sauce can affect the flavor.
+- Using low-quality soy sauce may affect flavor.

 Helpful Tips